 Advantage of preparing and storing canning jars beforehand

-We hope this helps you to be better prepared for canning season.
+We hope this helps you to be better prepared for the canning season.
 Maybe you even have time to try one or two of our favorite canning recipes.

-More food preserving post you might enjoy:
+More food-preserving articles you might enjoy: